shabeer-syed/acesinehrs/_pages/starterguide.md

 | HES-A&E: A&E speciality field "investigations" | aei_ | aei_21 - Pregnancy test |
 | HES-OP: OP speciality field "treatment" | opt_ | opt_711 - child and Adolescent Psychiatry Service |

-## Derive ACEs "master file" with only relevant data
+## Create ACE specific "master file"
-* Having identified your cohort and restructured the multiple separate files, the next step is to extract the relevant data from each file and bind this into a new one "combined file" with only ACE data.
+* Having identified your cohort and restructured the multiple separate files, the next step is to extract the relevant data from each file and bind this into a new one combined "master file" with only ACE data.
 * *Streaming data extraction.* To extract only relevant patient ACE data, we  recommend you apply a streaming approach to the new standardise files by iterating over (i.e. repeating the matching) each patient ID in each file against your separate list of patient IDs (i.e. cohort) and your separare ACEs code lists.

 * A "streaming approach" refers to reading and processing data in chunks or sequentially rather than loading the entire dataset into memory at once.
 Whilst *SQL* is useful for handling larger databases, R or Python can also apply *streaming* by first loading your list of relevant patient IDs and then extracting relevant data using package functions like: *data.table::fread(.... ,data.table=F)* with *dplyr::filter* and *fastmatch::%fin%*.